Local Testing with Python

 If Python is installed, a version number should appear.

-Installing Python (If It Is Not Installed)
+If Python Is Not Installed

 https://www.python.org/downloads/